 Sure, there was a moment where I dripped soup down the back of her head and felt completely terrible (now I know dropping food on a sleeping baby is a parenting right of passage!), but the meal was lovely.
 I sat with family and friends and for a bit was able to forget how completely my world had shifted when that baby arrived.

-As she grew, I became even more passionate about babywearing.
-I was lucky to live near a very active group, and I gobbled up any information they could teach me.
+As she grew, I became even more passionate about the benefits of babywearing.
+I was lucky to live near a very active group, and I gobbled up any information on babywearing that they could teach me.
 My repertoire expanded quickly from that first pouch.
 I jumped headfirst into wraps, ring slings, mei tais and buckle carriers.

 Babywearing was fun, I made a community of friends, and it just felt right.
 I loved feeling connected to all the mothers before me, all over the world who met and exchanged this skill and love with each other.